-How to Buy Umbrella Insurance
+How to Buy Umbrella Coverage

 Umbrella insurance isn’t a part of your regular auto policy.
-To buy it from a specific insurer, you usually need to carry a minimum amount of liability coverage with them.
-Most providers offer these types of policies for both auto and homeowners insurance.
+To buy it from a specific insurer, you usually need to carry a minimum amount of liability with them.
+Most providers offer these types of policies for both auto and homeowners coverage.
 Make sure to check with your agent to see if you can buy it from them.

 The cost of umbrella insurance is unique to every driver.
 Providers consider a variety of factors when they calculate your rates.
 Below is a list of the most common rate factors that insurers use:

 Auto insurance companies all calculate their rates using factors like the ones above.
 But that doesn’t mean each company will give you the same prices.
 Your best bet is to shop around and compare prices so you don’t pay too much.

 Just about any insurance company will sell you an umbrella personal liability policy.
 Each one is a bit different.
 And they all set different rates.
 But you’ll seldom pay much.
 Below is a partial list of providers that offer this type of coverage:

 - State Farm